 Information for Reviewers

 - All reviews are about 650 words in length, up to a maximum of 680.
-Please abide by this word length – we will not consider reviews over 660 and will ask you to prune before submission if your review exceeds the maximum.
+Please abide by this word length – we may ask you to prune before submission if your review exceeds the maximum.

 - Click here for reviewing guidelines on: poetry, fiction, art/exhibitions and film.
 If you are new to reviewing for us please read reviewing advice for Art, Poetry, Film, Theatre and Fiction.

-- Book reviews must be completed within three weeks of receiving the text; all other reviews within two days of the event.
+- Book reviews should be completed within three weeks of receiving the text; all other reviews within two days of the event.

 - All submissions need to be completed in DURA House style (NOT MHRA or MLA or Harvard etc etc); please check your book titles, quotation marks, indented quotes before you submit; indented quotations should not carry double quote marks, and you should not italicise quotes unless they are italicised in the original.

 - Reviews will be edited by both subject and general editors (yes, that’s 2 sets of eyes); please check our website for who these are.
 As DURA carries the University name, we reserve the right not to publish submissions that we consider inappropriate.